Physer/nuxt-dockerize-example/README.md

 # nuxt-dockerize-example
 A minimal NuxtJS docker image example application

+## Nuxt Bridge
+Nuxt Bridge (https://v3.nuxtjs.org/bridge/overview/) is implemented and all commands are using `nuxi` as part of the pending migration from NuxtJS v2 to NuxtJS v3!

+See the `package.json` for more details about which `nuxi` commands are available out-of-the-box.

 ## Available pages
 Currently there are 2 pages available:
 1. `/` - The home page, a page with static data